Poyi-Hong/Work-Status/README.md

   * V4 is recommand to run it doesn't need schedule to run anything and added weather feature from Central Weather Bureau(https://en.wikipedia.org/wiki/Central_Weather_Bureau)

 How to use:
-1. First clone\download all code in src
+1. First clone\download all the code
 2. Build code in Visual Studio
 3. Publish and deploy
 ----------